Some frequently asked questions about our profession and certifications:

 - I would like to advertise a course or job through the CAMPT website.
 Who do I contact?

 FCAMPT stands for ‘Fellows of the Canadian Academy of Manipulative Physiotherapy’.
 In Canada, we recognize these physiotherapists through the designation of ‘FCAMPT’ or by the CAMPT-Certified logo featured on business cards, websites, clinic referral pads, and on signage within clinics.
-CAMPT-Certified physiotherapists have advanced training and clinical abilities in Orthopeadic assessment as well as manual (hands-on) therapeutic treatment techniques.
+CAMPT-Certified physiotherapists have advanced training and clinical abilities in Orthopaedic assessment as well as manual (hands-on) therapeutic treatment techniques.

 So are all physiotherapists in Canada CAMPT-Certified?